Sebastian Benthall, Ph.D.

 § Current Projects

 - Designing fiduciary artificial intelligence.
 Fiduciaries are trusted roles in society with specific legal duties.
 How can these duties inform the design of Trustworthy AI?
+What organizations can help standardize what fiduciary duties mean for AI?
+Supported by the Future of Life Foundation.

 - Creating methods for using Agent-Based Modeling to hold software accountable to legal regulation.
 I am (co-)PI, NSF #2131532, with the NYU School of Law, the Agent-Based Modeling Lab at NYU School of Global Public Health, and the International Computer Science Institute.